-If you want your pet store to get noticed in the online world, then you need to rank as highly as possible, which is where search engine optimization is important.
-Search engine optimization, also known as SEO, goes hand-in-hand with search intent.
-What is search intent and how can you use it to help you rank higher in search results rankings?
+One of your main goals as a pet business owner is to get your pet store noticed in the online world.
+In order to do this, you need to rank as highly as possible on search engine results.
+This is where search engine optimization (also know as SEO) comes in.
+Here we will discuss what is search intent and how you can use it to rank higher in search results.

 What Is Search Intent?

-Search intent, which is also referred to as user intent, is the goal of the user behind every search query.
-Why is the person entering the search query on Google?
+Search intent, which is also user intent, is what drives the user behind every digital search.
+In short, why is the person looking this question or item up on Google?

 For example, if someone is searching for the “best dog food for puppies,” Google understands that the user isn’t just looking for dog food, but dog food specifically for puppies.
 That is why the top results are going to pull up puppy food instead of general dog food.

 So, why does search intent matter to your pet retail business?
-Just as your primary goal is to meet the needs of your customers, the primary goal of search engines is to answer the question of the user.
-Every search engine wants to provide the most relevant results to the query.
+Just as your primary goal is to meet the needs of your customers, the main goal of search engines is to answer the question of the user.
+Every search engine wants to provide the most relevant results to the search.

 What Are the Types of Search Intent?